-You can get back to enjoying your day in peace and quiet after following any of the suggested ways (below) to put an end to spam calls or most of them anyway.
+You can get back to enjoying your day in peace and quiet after following any of the ways to put an end to spam calls or most of them anyway.

 Beware of Caller ID Scams

-Fraudsters have learned how to fake the numbers.
+Fraudsters have learned how to fake phone numbers.
 These scam calls are the worst and are usually looking to get personal information from you for their benefit.
-Your best bet is to not answer if it’s a phone number you’re unfamiliar with.
+Your best bet is to not answer if it’s an unfamiliar phone number.

 The SSA wants everyone to watch Caller ID as their number appears on the screen, it’s really criminals who want your personal information.